yswc8/yswc8.github.io/assets/katex/README.md

 Hello.
 I am a freshman at Carnegie Mellon University.
-This is a space where I record my college experience and random thoughts.
+I've decided to create this little corner of the internet to share snippets of my college experience and some random thoughts along the way.